History of Westeros

 • Manuscript note from GRRM

-Manuscript note from GRRM
+Coldhands manuscript note from GRRM

 Blackfyre Rebellions: Part 8 – Bloodraven 2

 The second of THREE Bloodraven episodes and part 8 of our Blackfyre Rebellions series.
 This one covers Bloodraven’s time as Hand up to the point where he takes the Black.
 A full accounting of the reigns of Aerys I and Maekar, plus Aerion Brightflame, Daeron the Drunkard, Egg, Maester Aemon, Blackfyres and so much more including the discovery of the Prince That Was Promised prophecy.
-Big thanks to Camille Stoner and Valkyrist (who you can catch on the Vassals of Kingsgrave pod) for the voices, and to all the art contributors, particularly Klaradox for the maps, as always.
+Big thanks to Camille S and Valkyrist (who you can catch on the Vassals of Kingsgrave pod) for the voices, and to all the art contributors, particularly Klaradox for the maps, as always.

-Bloodraven proved to be a capable Hand, but also a master of whispers who rivaled Lady Misery, and there were those who thought he and his half sister and paramour, Shiera Seastar, used sorcery to ferret out secrets.
-It became common to refer to his “thousand eyes and one,” and men both high and low began to distrust their neighbor for fear of their being a spy in Bloodraven’s employ.
 Yet Aerys had need of spies, given the trouble that followed the Great Spring Sickness.
 Summer came, and with it a drought that lasted more than two years.
 Many blamed the king, and many more accused Bloodraven.
 There were poor brothers who preached treason, and knights and lords as well.
-And amongst those were some who whispered a specific treason: that the Black Dragon must return from across the narrow sea and take its rightful place. – The World of Ice and Fire.
+And amongst those were some who whispered a specific treason: that the Black Dragon must return from across the narrow sea and take its rightful place.

-Bloodraven by Eliyadoodles
+• Bloodraven by Eliyadoodles

-Bloodraven by Eliyadoodles
+Brynden Rivers by Eliyadoodles

-Bloodraven & Shiera Seastar by hubsher
+• Bloodraven & Shiera Seastar by hubsher

-Bloodraven & Shiera Seastar by hubsher
+Shiera Seastar and Bloodraven by hubsher

-Bloodraven by NaomiMakesArt
+• Bloodraven by NaomiMakesArt

-Bloodraven by NaomiMakesArt
+Brynden Rivers by NaomiMakesArt

-Bloodraven by Vanessa Cole @vkcoleartist, commissioned by Ron of A Theory of Ice and Fire
+• Bloodraven by Vanessa Cole @vkcoleartist, commissioned by Ron of A Theory of Ice and Fire

-King's Landing and Summerhall
+• King's Landing and Summerhall

-King’s Landing and Summerhall
+King’s Landing and Summerhall (Klaradox)

-Lys & Tyrosh
+• Lys & Tyrosh

-Lys & Tyrosh
+Lys & Tyrosh (Klaradox)

 Whitewalls and Maidenpool